DumbCaveSpider/HorribleIdeas/README.md

 ---

 ## About
-This silly lil' mod adds a mod menu filled to the brim with crazy joke mods!
+This silly lil' mod adds a mod menu filled to the brim with **over 30 crazy troll options**!
 Spice up your gameplay by adding some truly terrible features to absolutely wreck your entire game.
-There's plenty to pick from, and you absolutely will NOT be disappointed at all!

 ---